MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/export-teams-content.md

      |`/getAllRecordings?skipToken=ABC`     |Count: 10     |`?skipToken=DEF` |`SkipToken` returned, request to get next page|
      |`/getAllRecordings?skipToken=DEF`     |Count: 7      |                 |No `skipToken`, no more data available        |

-   - `$top` parameter will also be supported as per current patterns in the Teams Export API
+   - `$top` parameter will also be supported as per current patterns in the Teams Export API.

-   - `DeltaToken` to enable change tracking and syncing scenarios will be supported in future versions
+   - `DeltaToken` to enable change tracking and syncing scenarios will be supported in future versions.

    - The following API can be used to get the actual recording content of the selected `userId`, `meetingId` and `recordingId` that was obtained in the response of the GET `getAllRecordings` API.
 It returns the content of the recording: